RESET-J/SRUS-JR-Games/knowledge-and-reflection.md

 1. What was the most challenging aspect of this task?

-> Learning about / implimenting the hashmaps, and the differences between them, some hashmaps are simpler than others, however some can get quite complex, with hashes as SHA256 using cryptography / encryption to ensure high security, and outputs an hash of 256 bits long
+> Learning about / implementing the hashmaps, and the differences between them, some hashmaps are simpler than others, however some can get quite complex, with hashes as SHA256 using cryptography / encryption to ensure high security, and outputs an hash of 256 bits long

 2. If you didn't have to use a PlayerList, how would you have changed them implementation of the hash map and why?